 COMPLETION OF THE STRUCTURE AND PANEL INSTALLATION OF THE 54 KWP PROJECT WITH AN INNOVATIVE DESIGN OF ROPE MOUNTING STRUCTURE

 The Swiss-based clean energy provider The meeco Group has completed the structural installation of its first photovoltaic project with the newly launched, innovative solar power mounting structure, the sun2rope.
 This eco-friendly system consists of photovoltaic modules mounted on tailor-made rope structures, specifically designed for the project.
-The sun2rope PV energy installation, a first of its kind, is purposed to provide clean energy to the renowned Kenyan eco retreat “Cottar’s 1920 Camp”, which is closely located to Kenya’s famous national park, the Masai Mara.
-The multi-award-winning Cottar’s 1920 Camp spreads over an area of 1,500 hectares, with a large concentration of watchable wildlife, and provides ten tents to host nature-loving safari tourist.
+The sun2rope PV energy installation, a first of its kind, is purposed to provide clean energy to a renowned Kenyan eco retreat safari camp, which is closely located to Kenya’s famous national park, the Masai Mara.
+This multi-award-winning 1920’s Camp spreads over an area of 1,500 hectares, with a large concentration of watchable wildlife, and provides ten tents to host nature-loving safari tourist.

 To supply the eco resort with renewable energy, seven rows of 168 highly efficient polycrystalline photovoltaic modules, with a total capacity of 54 kWp are installed at this stage.
 Once the site is completely finalised and commissioned, the generated energy is intended to charge the batteries of the energy management and storage system sun2safe and inter alia for hot water treatment and for charging the sun2move e-bikes of the safari camp.